Is coconut a nut? Or fruit? Or a seed? This article has the definitive facts about coconuts. And the answer may surprise you.

 If I have a tree nut allergy, can I eat coconut?

 The best answer is, ask your doctor.
 I’m not a doctor and can’t advise you on your specific health needs or concerns.
-However, most people with nut allergies don’t have allergies to coconut.
+However, most people with nut allergies don’t have a coconut allergy.
 [Source]

-Additionally, allergies aren’t the only thing to look out for when consuming coconut.
-Non-allergic reactions which would be considered a coconut intolerance.
+Additionally, allergies aren’t the only thing to look out for when consuming coconut products.
+Regardless of the health benefits [source], you can have non-allergic reactions which would be considered a coconut intolerance.

 Is coconut allowed in nut free schools?